Develop the mind of a CHAMPION! Dr. G's most popular CDs will help you perform your BEST when it counts the MOST!

 IN THIS SPECIAL MENTAL SKILLS ISSUE: “The DOORWAY TO SUCCESS”

 What if I told you that there was an “actual” doorway to success that you could repeatedly use to pursue and reach your biggest dreams?
 What if you knew where to find this doorway to your sports goals?
 Better yet, what if you had a crystal clear image of what it looked like and how it felt to be there?
 What role do you think this kind of valuable information would play in your athletic career and beyond?
 Humor me here.
 Although what I’m saying may sound a little La-La-Land’ish, I’m not nuts!
 The doorway to success is not a figment of my warped imagination.
 In my experience it is quite real!
-I’ve used it repeatedly through the years to help me achieve success on the tennis court and in my profession as a sports psychologist.
+I’ve used it repeatedly through the years to help me achieve success on the tennis court and in my profession as a Sports Performance Consultant.
 Look closely at the sports careers of elite athletes and you’ll see that they too passed through this very same doorway multiple times to reach their high level of achievement.

 The doorway to success is actually very easy to identify as long as you know exactly what you’re looking for.
 All too often athletes miss it because the doorway is very cleverly camouflaged.
 In fact, it’s hidden behind what appears to be extremely misleading feelings.
 These feelings tend to leave the athlete believing that he/she is extremely far from success rather than close to it.
 As a consequence, most athletes who happen to get very close to the doorway and experience these rather uncomfortable feelings end up misinterpreting them and abruptly turning away.
 Despite the fact that they were standing right upon the threshold to success, they unknowingly turned and left!
 If only they had known what to look for.…..